I’m sure most people are aware that dogs have jowls, but I doubt many people have asked themselves, “Why do dogs have jowls?”

 Well, if you’ve ever wondered, then you’ve come to the right place because that’s what I’m looking at in this article.

 So, why do dogs have jowls?
-At a minimum, jowls offer protection for their mouth, a dog’s jowls can pick up scents for tracking, carrying them to their nose and they can help dogs with swimming.
+Jowls offer mouth and jaw protection (especially during fights), they pick up and carry scents to their nose during tracking and they can help dogs with swimming.

 It might come as a surprise to learn that a dog’s jowls actually serve a function.